jakkeeny/tag-version/README.md

 ### Example
 1.5.10 -> 2.0.0
 ## Prerelease
-The prerelease tag is a string of capitalized ASCII characters marking the version as a non-production branch (example: 1.0.0.DEVELOP).
+The prerelease tag is a string of capitalized ASCII characters marking the version as a non-production branch (example: 1.0.0-dev).
 Running this action on your dev or test branches will append the name of the branch in all caps to the end of the version to identify those releases as unstable.
 Your stable, production versions won't have a prerelease appended at the end.
 ### What about pull requests?
 When you merge a pull request (or push into test or production branches), the version is not incremented as you are not introducing a new instance of your project.
 Instead, you are promoting an already existing version to a higher branch.
 The only thing that changes in this case is the prerelease tag.
-### local -> develop
+### local -> dev
-2.1.1.DEVELOP
+2.1.1-dev
-### develop -> test
+### dev -> test
-2.1.1.TEST
+2.1.1-test
 ### test -> master
 2.1.1
 ## Maintaining a CHANGELOG